 Dreams, goals and aspirations

-This is something that used to cause me problems back when I suffered with insomnia.
+This is something that used to cause me problems back when I suffered from insomnia.
 I would lie in bed and think about everything that I wanted to achieve, and the result was that I turned my evenings into something negative.

 I would focus on whether or not I could achieve my goals, I would start mentally going through all the things I thought I ‘should’ be doing, and therefore I would become even more awake – overthinking when I should be winding down for the night.

 How I improved my situation, and what you could do too, is to make time for this earlier in the evening.
-Plan to think or journal about your goals earlier, but still leave a buffer of time before bed to stop planning and begin to wind down mentally.
+Plan to think or journal about your goals earlier, but still, leave a buffer of time before bed to stop planning and begin to wind down mentally.

 Do remember that overcoming sleep problems takes time and persistence, so be gentle with yourself.